markirch/sat-modulo-symmetries/docs/index.md

 SMS consists of two main parts:

-- the generation engine `smsg` (a compiled C++ binary) and its counterpart for directed graphs `smsd` (and the corresponding static libraries); and
+- the generation engine `smsg` (a compiled C++ binary) and its counterpart for directed graphs `smsd` (and the corresponding static and shared libraries); and
 - a Python module, PySMS, which comes with a library of pre-defined constraints, and an interface to implement custom new ones.

 The typical workflow with SMS likewise has two steps.
 The first is to generate the desired constraints and encode them in the [DIMACS](https://www.cs.utexas.edu/users/moore/acl2/manuals/current/manual/index-seo.php/SATLINK____DIMACS) format.
 This can be achieved using the module `pysms.graph_builder`, either selecting from the predefined constraints, or implementing custom ones.
 The second is to 'solve' the constraints using `smsg` or `smsd`.
-For convenience, the Python module has the capacity (turned on by default) to directly call `smsg` and solve the constraints it produces.
+For convenience, the Python module has the capacity (on by default) to directly call `smsg` and solve the constraints it produces.

+!!! note
-In principle, one may create DIMACS encodings in an arbitrary way and use SMS on them, but in order to make sure SMS will correctly recognize how the solutions of a formula represent graphs, it is important that Boolean variables that represent graph edges are correctly numbered (see below for the numbering scheme).
+    In order for SMS to correctly break symmetries, it is important that Boolean variables that represent graph edges are correctly numbered (see below for the numbering scheme).
     This is best ensured by using the graph encoding-building interface provided by PySMS, and we strongly recommend to use it.

 On this page we focus on constraints expressible in propositional logic.
 More advanced features are covered in [advanced usage](advanced.md).